Somatic Movement Education and Therapy

-Somatic movement is intelligent movement that connects your child’s thinking brain and feeling body.
+Somatic movement is life-giving movement that releases, wakes up and enlivens your child’s feeling body for optimal physical and emotional health.
 Through somatic movement education, your child learns to move with awareness and intention, overcoming physical and/or emotional roadblocks in order to get development back on track.

 Each rejuvenating and empowering movement session is personalized and follows the therapeutic framework of Dynamic Embodiment™.
-This form of somatic education and movement therapy, developed by Dr. Martha Eddy, CMA, RSMT, Ed.D., integrates skilled therapeutic touch, movement, and compassionate dialogue to help people of all ages and abilities relieve stress, find enhanced expressiveness, and balance all aspects of the body and psyche.
+This form of somatic education and movement therapy, developed by Dr. Martha Eddy, CMA, RSMT, Ed.D., integrates body awareness, life-giving movement, therapeutic touch and compassionate listening “to help people of all ages and abilities relieve stress, find enhanced expressiveness, and balance all aspects of the body and psyche.”
 No mundane “exercises” or “dredging up the past” required.
 For kids and teens hesitant to try traditional talk therapy, somatic movement sessions are a great option.

 Depression, Anxiety, Fear, Stress, Insecurity, Learning and Focus Issues, Relationship Challenges…